oddbird/css-sandbox/src/rwd/query/contain.md

 This feature primarily exists to make container queries possible.
 When combined with layout containment, it allows:

-- Rendering engines to optomize performance by ensuring that internal changes will never require external layout adjustments
+- Rendering engines to optimize performance by ensuring that internal changes will never require external layout adjustments
 - Off-screen rendering can be delayed